ghost-in-the-zsh/lights/README.md

 }
 ```

-The `PUT` request is structured in the same way as a `POST` request, so the only real change here is the HTTP method/verb used.
+The `PUT` request is structured in the same way as a `POST` request, so the only real change here is the HTTP method/verb used and the object's ID that's included in the path.
 The JSON string sent as data changes all the object's fields at once.

 ```bash
 $ curl -k \